Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 Your next $15,000 roofing job is sitting in a county database right now.
-The homeowner already filed a permit, committed to the project, and hasn't hired a contractor yet.
-That information is public record.
+The homeowner already filed for roofing work, committed to the project, and hasn't hired a contractor yet.
+That information is in county filings.
 Most contractors never look at it.

-Here's what the research shows about permit-based leads — why they convert at dramatically higher rates, and why most contractors never get access to them.
+Here's what the research shows about filing-based leads — why they convert at dramatically higher rates, and why most contractors never get access to them.

-When a homeowner or contractor files a roofing permit with the county, the record typically includes:
+When a homeowner or contractor files for roofing work with the county, the record typically includes:

 - Property address — the exact location of the project

-- Permit type — re-roof, new construction, repair, or renovation
+- Filing type — re-roof, new construction, repair, or renovation

 - Estimated project value — what the homeowner expects to spend